-John Earle is one of Australia’s most renowned landscape painters.
-He has been awarded the prestigious Elioth Gruner Prize for Landscape in 1980, has been a finalist in the Wynne Prize six times (1981, 1988, 1989, 1990, 1992 & 1994) and travelled extensively for art residencies, research and commissions.
+John Earle is one of Australia’s most renowned realist landscape painters.
+He has been awarded the prestigious Elioth Gruner Prize for Landscape in 1980, has been a finalist in the Wynne Prize six times (1981, 1988, 1989, 1990, 1992 & 1994), and travelled extensively for art residencies, research and commissions.
+His works are highly sought after features of national and international corporate, government and personal collections.

 You can read about his most recent studio series in the feature article